rishankjhavar/dogecore/README.md

 ## Documentation

 EVERYTHING from bitcore works with Dogecore.
 Nothing new has been introduced, this is a simple port of bitcore for Dogecoin.
-You can follow the OG bitcore documentation for reference: [litecore documentation](http://bitcore.io/).
+You can follow the OG bitcore documentation for reference: [bitcore documentation](http://bitcore.io/).

 - [Read the Bitcore Developer Guide](http://bitcore.io/guide/)